 You'll love these easy-to-make peach oatmeal crumble bars.
 Sweet peaches are sandwiched between a shortbread base and a crumble topping, both made with a combination of almond flour and oat flour.

 When fresh peaches are in season, I love to use them in as many ways as I can!
 Peach Crisp with Bourbon and Vanilla, Grilled Peaches with Honey Lemon Drizzle and Blueberry Peach Clafoutis are some of my favourite peach desserts.
-And don't forget Peach Ginger Iced Tea!
+And don't forget Peach Ginger Iced Tea and the Best Peach Sangria with Prosecco!

 ❤️Why you'll love this peach crumble bar recipe